Investing and risk

 Here's how we measure the risk of the funds

 We give each of our funds a risk rating, ranging from 1 (lowest volatility) to 7 (highest volatility).
 These ratings reflect the potential for a fund to go up and down in value over time.
 We calculate our risk ratings using historical performance data and information from each fund’s investment manager(s).
-We review our risk ratings each year, so they may change over time.
+We review each fund's risk rating on a yearly basis, so they may change from time to time.

 Risk and return are linked.
 This means funds with a rating of 1 are less likely to lose money, but your money might not grow very much.
-It's also important to bear in mind the impact of charges on a fund's performance.
 Funds with a rating of 7 have a much higher risk of losing money, but the potential for your money to grow over the long term is higher.

 These investment risk ratings are based on our interpretation of investment risk and are only meant as a guide.
-These levels of investment risk are not guaranteed and may change in the future.
 Risk tends to be associated with potentially higher volatility.
 The higher the risk levels, the more likely the value of a fund may go up and down from day to day.

 The fund centre is kept up to date with the latest risk rating.
 You can find the latest risk rating for our funds on the fund centre.